Virginia Hospital Center - Arlington Virginia

 Virginia Hospital Center - Arlington, VA

-Virginia Hospital Center is a drug and alcohol treatment center located at 1701 North George Mason Drive in the 22205 zip code in Arlington, VA.
-It is operated by a private non-profit organization.
-Virginia Hospital Center provides relapse prevention from naltrexone, suboxone prescription and buprenorphine detox to adults and young adults.
-Some of the treatment approaches used by Virginia Hospital Center include substance use counseling, motivational interviewing and 12-step facilitation.
-Virginia Hospital Center also specializes in detox services and offers cocaine detoxification, opioid detox and methamphetamines detoxification.
+Virginia Hospital Center is a methadone and general addiction treatment center in Arlington, VA, situated at 1701 North George Mason Drive in the 22205 zip code.
+Virginia Hospital Center specializes in relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance.
+It is able to accommodate young adults and adults.
+Some of the treatment approaches used by Virginia Hospital Center include rational emotive behavioral therapy, substance use counseling and community reinforcement plus vouchers.
+As part of its treatment program, Virginia Hospital Center also offers cocaine detoxification, methamphetamines detoxification and opioid detox.
+In addition, it provides health education services, marital/couples counseling and HIV and AIDS education, support and counseling.
+Virginia Hospital Center caters its treatment program to men and women.

 Address: 1701 North George Mason Drive, Arlington, VA 22205